BBC iPlayer: Televisions and Blu-ray players

 In December 2009, Cello Electronics released the Marks & Spencer branded iViewer TV.
 The television is internet enabled, allowing for the viewing of online content including the iPlayer, which has its own physical button on the remote, although the iPlayer HD wasn't available until 2010.

 On 11 January 2010, the BBC announced that the iPlayer would be built directly into TVs that would be widely available in the UK within months.
 Samsung Electronics became the first major manufacturer to officially announce that its televisions would be updated to include full access to the iPlayer.
 An iPlayer app is available to download from Samsung Apps for Samsung Smart TV.

 Sony added the iPlayer to its BRAVIA Internet Video service, included in its 2010 range of televisions and Blu-ray players.
 On 9 September 2010, the iPlayer was added to Sony's BRAVIA televisions, having previously only been available on Blu-ray players.
 Televisions needed a firmware update which could be upgraded over the internet or downloaded onto a USB flash drive for loading directly to the TV.
 At the time of launch, BBC HD content is not available, though high and standard video quality are available on all programmes.

+LG webOS smart TVs come pre installed with the BBC iPlayer app and can be downloaded from the LG content store.